 How Google is trying to take on Instacart and Amazon

 Instacart’s fees for non-members start at $5.99 per delivery.
-Users can avail an annual membership of Instacart at $149 and access free two-hour and scheduled deliveries for orders above $35.
+Users can avail of annual membership of Instacart at $149 and access free two-hour and scheduled deliveries for orders above $35.
 On the other hand, Amazon Fresh costs users $299 per year.

 What this means for small online grocery shopping platforms?

-With companies like Amazon and Google entering this market, the on demand grocery shopping & delivery sector has become more strong.
+With companies like Amazon and Google entering this market, the on-demand grocery shopping & delivery sector has become more strong.
 It gives everyone a strong message that this segment has huge potential in the future.
 If you are a small enterprise or an entrepreneur with an interest in the online grocery market, then this is the right time to launch your startup and gain some traction in your local area before scaling up to more geographies.

 'Jungleworks Entrepreneur's Den' to get access to the latest industry & product insights.